The Best Natural Rugs (Guide To Natural Fibre Rugs)

 Cons Of Natural Fibre Rugs

-Natural rugs can be prone to staining, especially the lighter colour rugs.
-Though they tend to be tough and durable with foot traffic and dirt be careful with liquids.
-For liquid spills blot straight away to prevent staining.
+Natural rugs can be prone to staining, especially the lighter-colour rugs.
+Though they tend to be tough and durable with foot traffic and dirt, be careful with liquids.
+For liquid spills, blot straight away to prevent staining.

-Seagrass rugs are the the best if you’re concerned about staining.
+Seagrass rugs are the best if you’re concerned about staining.
 Or choose darker coloured rugs to hide stains and marks.

-cleaning and Maintenance
+Cleaning and Maintenance

-The great thing about natural rugs is they’re quite low maintenance.
+The great thing about natural rugs is that they’re quite low maintenance.
 Just regular vacuuming to keep dirt from building up in the rug and shedding of fibres.

 RUG PLACEMENT

-First thing to consider is where your rug is going.
-Depending on the room your rug is and where it is placed, different materials will work better for you.
+Depending on the room your rug is in and where it is placed, different materials will work better for you.
 The amount of footfall is a big factor.
-If you’re choosing a rug for a bedroom then there’s a good chance it will be different from a natural rug in the hallway.
+If you’re choosing a rug for a bedroom, then there’s a good chance it will be different from a natural rug in the hallway.

-Consider if it’s going to be out in the open like a kitchen or a hallway runner.
-Or there maybe some furniture going on top of it.
-Also if doors open over it remember to keep in mind the thickness and type of weave to avoid snagging the rug.
+Consider if it’s going to be out in the open, like a kitchen or a hallway runner.
+Or there may be some furniture going on top of it.
+Also, if doors open over it, remember to keep in mind the thickness and type of weave to avoid snagging the rug.
 And difficulty opening the door!

 Some natural fibre rugs are more durable and hard wearing than others.
 Seagrass, sisal and coir are good options.
 Meaning they’ll hold up to constant footfall and furniture placed on top of them.